What is Zero Trust Network?

-Zero Trust requires visibility and continuous monitoring of user behaviour which is why it becomes so relevant in the current scenario of remote work.
+Zero Trust requires visibility and continuous monitoring of user behavior which is why it becomes so relevant in the current scenario of remote work.

-A Zero Trust-based will monitor user behaviour regardless of where the user is located, what devices they are using, and what information they are trying to access.
+A Zero Trust-based will monitor user behavior regardless of where the user is located, what devices they are using, and what information they are trying to access.